onqtam/headjack/docs/why/COMPLETED_CHAPTERS.md

 > "We are not arguing that Bitcoin is infallible.
 We are arguing that it is the best technology yet invented for recording human history.
 And if the concept of cryptocurrency can endure past the invention of quantum decryption, we will likely think of the beginning of cryptographically verifiable history as on par with the beginning of written history millennia ago.
 Future societies may think of the year 2022 AD as the year 13 AS, with “After Satoshi” as the new “Anno Domini,” and the [block clock](https://blockclockmini.com/) as the new universal time." - [The Network State, by Balaji Srinivasan](https://thenetworkstate.com/microhistory-and-macrohistory#:~:text=we%20are%20not,new%20universal%20time.)

+Hash the book and put it on the stone tablet - then hash the photo and put its hash on.
+The blockchain

+██████ The 10 themes of the Global Brain:

+- 1) EPISTEMICS - humility, error correction & Bayesian inference
+- 2) INFORMATION - transparency, openness, provenance & integration
+- 3) STRUCTURE - self-organization, emergence & subsidiarity
+- 4) ALIGNMENT - incentives, reputation & consequence capture
+- 5) DECISIONS - relevance realization & collective intelligence
+- 6) ATTENTION - availability cascades & The Medium is the Message
+- 7) SYSTEMICS - complexity, feedback, causality & adaptation
+- 8) MEANING - shared intentionality, service & beating entropy
+- 9) DIRECTION - greater scales of cooperation & evolvability
+- 10) TRANSCENDENCE - Know Thyself & conscious evolution

 ██████████████████████████████████████████████████████████████████
 # SECTION: augmented reality
 ██████████████████████████████████████████████████████████████████